hatemr/NLP-for-8K-documents/README.md

 `python ey_nlp/performance_ml_models.py`.

 Some patterns emerge:
+1. Using the text column (i.e. the 8K text) as input features clearly improves performance over using the FinSent sentiment score only.
-1. Logistic regression clearly outperforms random forests.
+2. Logistic regression clearly outperforms random forests.
-2.
+3. CounterVectorizer and TfidfVectorier are mixed; neither consistently outperforms the other.
+4. PCA outperforms LDA when the text data is used, which is the important case.

 Let's show the most interesting part first, the results.
 These are run on raw returns (not alphas), using